playfulprogramming/playfulprogramming/content/blog/github-copilot-wont-replace-devs/index.md

 # Conclusion

+GitHub Copilot is an innovative tool.
+With many forms of innovation, there's a lot of uncertainty on how useful a tool is.
+Copilot isn't perfect by any means, but for many use-cases it can potentially speed up development.

+Also similar to other innovative ideas, there's a lot of "what if in the future" being merged with "it is this way today".
+While Copilot (or other AI-powered code generators) has the potential to go a long distance in lowering the barrier to entry and making development easier and smoother, it's not at the stage of "robot uprising" today.

-GCP, I love ya, but your suggestion that [humans need not apply](https://www.youtube.com/watch?v=7Pq-S557XQU) isn’t quite here yet.
+GCP, I love your work, but I don't think your suggestion that [humans need not apply](https://www.youtube.com/watch?v=7Pq-S557XQU) isn’t quite here yet.
 At least not for developers.

 After all, GitHub’s tool is called “Copilot”, not “Autopilot”

+What do you think?
+Let us know [on Twitter](https://twitter.com/UnicornUttrncs) or [join our Discord](https://discord.gg/FMcvc6T) and start a conversation with us!
+We're an open-source community ran project with no ads, no spam.

+We'd love to hear your thoughts!